 Also, your Google Business Profile affects more than just Google Maps.
 It influences Google Search, Apple Maps, and even voice search results.
 Optimize it once and benefit across multiple platforms.

 NAP stands for Name, Address, Phone number.
-These three pieces of information must be identical wherever they appear online.
+These three pieces of information need to be identical everywhere they appear online.
 And I mean everywhere.
 Your website, your Google Business Profile, your Facebook page, Yelp, industry directories, and old blog comments from 2014.
 Everywhere.

-For example, if your website says “123 Main St.” but Yelp says “123 Main Street,” and Facebook says “123 E Main St,” Google can’t tell which is right.
-Confusion lowers trust and your ranking.
+Why does this matter?
+Because Google cross-references your business information across the web to verify you’re legitimate.
+Inconsistencies create confusion.
+If your website says “123 Main St.” but your Yelp listing says “123 Main Street” and your Facebook page says “123 E Main St,” Google doesn’t know which is correct.
+Confusion equals lower trust equals lower rankings.

-This is especially common for businesses that have moved locations, changed phone numbers, or rebranded.
-You moved three years ago, but your old address is still listed on 47 directory sites you forgot existed.
-Google notices.
+This often happens when businesses move, change phone numbers, or rebrand.
+Maybe you moved three years ago, but your old address is still on dozens of directory sites you forgot about.
+Google picks up on this.

 Here’s how to audit your NAP: